-FastTrack provides resources, tools, and access to experts (Azure engineers and partners) to help deploy Azure solutions into production—specifically, Azure projects estimated to incrementally consume at least USD5,000 (or equivalent in local currency) within 12 months.
-Activate is a four-day on-site engagement with a Microsoft engineer aimed at deploying an initial, low-friction Azure workload through proof-of-concept activities.
-Those eligible for FastTrack are typically beyond an Activate engagement; your account team can help you determine which program is best for you.
+FastTrack for Azure provides resources, tools, and access to experts—Azure engineers and partners—to help deploy Azure solutions into production—specifically, Azure projects expected to reach at least $5000 of service usage per month within 12 months.
+Activate is a four-day on-site engagement with a Microsoft engineer that’s aimed at deploying an initial, low-friction Azure workload through proof-of-concept activities.
+Those eligible for FastTrack typically need more than an Activate engagement.
+Your account team can help you determine which program is best for you.

 Subscribe to Azure notifications to stay informed on product updates and announcements.